-Platinum is one of the rarest metals on the planet.
-Although there is speculation that it may exist in more abundance on the moon and other planets in our solar system, it is currently one of the rarest metals on the planet.
-Per unit of mass, platinum far exceeds the price you’ll pay for silver, but has not yet surpassed gold as the most valued metal in the marketplace.
+Platinum is currently one of the rarest metals on the planet, although there is speculation that it may exist in more abundance on the moon and other planets in our solar system.
+Per unit of mass, platinum far exceeds the price you’ll pay for silver.
+But in the comparison of gold vs. platinum, has not yet surpassed gold as the most valued metal in the marketplace, despite being rarer.
+While the price of platinum at any given time is more unstable than gold or silver, it has still increased roughly 5-fold over the last half-century

 Price charts courtesy of CPM Group